xrootd/howto/docs/tpc/WLCGx509TPC.md

 xrootd.tls capable all

 if $(redirector)
+    # "manager" role: for a cluster
+    #
     # Manager (rediector) role
-    # For a Xrootd storage system: all.role manager
+    # For a 'proxy manager'
+    #all.role proxy manager
-    # For a Xrootd DTN: all.role proxy manager
+    # For a 'manager'
     all.role manager

     # For Xrootd DTN, or Xrootd storage on a shared file system